quddus-larik/oneManage/README.md

 Writing Issues must be started with Type Labels. `feat: , bug:, inh: , ingrate:` <title>.
 Description must have Proof using screen shot, screen records.

+>[!WARNING]
+>It is important to discuss before creating an Issue or Pull Request.

 ### Pull Request
 The important in pull request if you solve it working in existing open issue then use commit title in format like `solved Close #number <type> issue`.